 Predicates return a value of True or False.
-Some new predicates have been added that specifically relate to XML.
+Some predicates specifically relate to XML.

 DOCUMENT

 The purpose of the DOCUMENT predicate is to determine whether an XML value is an XML document.
 It tests to see whether an XML value is an instance of either XML(ANY DOCUMENT) or XML(UNTYPED DOCUMENT).
 The syntax is: